Mergifyio/mergify/doc/source/actions.rst

 --------------------------

 Note that Mergify will always respect the branch protection settings.
-When the conditions match and the ``merge`` action runs, Mergify waits for the branch protection to be validated before really merging the pull request.
+When the conditions match and the ``merge`` action runs, Mergify waits for the branch protection to be validated before merging the pull request.

 Commit Message and ``squash`` Method
 ------------------------------------